Here are some interesting Seychelles Facts which were chosen and researched by kids especially for kids.

 There are also the beautiful Seychelles bird called 'Paradise Flycatcher', the black parrots and blue pigeons are just some of the many colourful birds living on the islands.
 The 'flying foxes' are the only wild animals on the islands.

 Then there are the plankton-eating whale shark and giant tortoises which the islands are famous for.
 The tortoises are in fact not only huge, but also the heaviest land tortoises in the world.

 Many of these giant tortoises live on Bird Island, which is known also for its millions of sooty terns.

 The islands have several nature reserves to protect the rare animals and plants.
-Among the unique plants are the jellyfish trees, of which are only 8 trees left and the palm trees with the huge coco-de-mer seeds.
+Among the unique plants are the "jellyfish trees", of which are only eight trees left and there are the unique palm trees with the huge coco-de-mer seeds.